 Primarily, managing risk as well as maintaining a level head are the greatest lessons that any day trader needs to learn.
-Therefore, if you’re to start out in the business, these are the seven best day trading books of all time that you have to read.
+Therefore, if you’re to start out in the business, these are the seventeen best day trading books of all time that you have to read.

 THE 17 BEST DAY TRADING BOOKS OF ALL TIME

 Below is a list of 17 all-time best day trading books:

 1. Day Trading and Swing Trading the Currency Markets

 by Kathy Lien